"This is sad": Malome Vector, 2 other artists die in car crash, SA mourns losses

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!

-Conflicting reports suggest Moleli was in the company of Ntate Stunna and Wave Rhyder, or Lizwi Wokuqala and Puleng Phoofolo.
+Conflicting reports suggested Moleli was with Ntate Stunna and Wave Rhyder, while others said Lizwi Wokuqala and Puleng Phoofolo.

 It is unknown whether the trio were travelling to or returning from Lesotho.
 The @MDNnewss X page shared news about the artists' passing.